aplteam/Fire/Docs/ReadMe.md

 1. The first and the last line of any script is never deleted, no matter whether they carry a hit or not.
 It should be obvious why that is.

 1. The first line of any function or operator is never deleted, no matter whether they carry a hit or not.
-However, be aware of 6.
+However, be aware of the next topic.

+1. A tfns that carries hits on all its lines is deleted.

 1. A one-line dfns that carries a hit is deleted.

-1. A tfns that carries hits on all its lines is deleted.

 ## Tips and Tricks